no-compass/UofM-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 1DVWA 10.0.0.7
+- 2DVWA 10.0.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+-Filebeat
+-Metricbeat
+-Packetbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-Filebeat: Filebeat detects changes to the filesystem.
+(Apache logs)
+Metricbeat: Metricbeat detects changes in system metrics CPU, RAM statistics and SSH login attempts, failed sudo escalations.
+Packetbeat: Packetbeat collects packets that pass through the NIC.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook.yml file to _____.
-- Update the _____ file to include...
+- Update the playbook.yml file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_